 In addition, the population of people with disabilities is also growing in Manitoba with 175,000 people (1 in 6) reporting to have a disability.
 It is projected that number will rise to 1 in 5 over the next 20 years.

-Considering the above demographics in Manitoba, and the current shortage of accesssible housing stock, the demand for homes with accessibility features is increasing.
+Considering the above demographics in Manitoba, and the current accesssible housing stock shortage, the demand for homes with accessibility features is increasing, especialy for bungalow (one level homes).
 In the real estate market, high demand drives home pricing up and therefore home modifications made to the current housing stock should have a positive impact on your return on investment!